inasafe/inasafe-doc/docs/source/user-docs/impact-function-docs/PAGFatalityFunction.rst

 Die or be displaced according Pager model

 **Synopsis**:
-To asses the impact of earthquake on population based on Population Vulnerability Model Pager
+To assess the impact of earthquake on population based on Population Vulnerability Model Pager

 **Actions**:
 Provide details about the population will be die or displaced